Kathleen Maltzahn

-Kathleen Maltzahn (born 19 September 1966) is an Australian author, academic and anti-Sex work activist.
-She is a former councillor for the City of Yarra and was the Australian Greens Victoria candidate for the state seat of Richmond in the 2010, 2014 and 2018 Victorian elections.
+Kathleen Maltzahn (born 19 September 1966) is an Australian author, academic and anti-sex work activist.
+She is a former councillor for the City of Yarra and was the Victorian Greens' candidate for the state seat of Richmond in the 2010, 2014 and 2018 Victorian elections.

 Early life

 Maltzahn was born in Morwell, Victoria.
 She attended high school in Melbourne's inner-east, and completed her Higher School Certificate (HSC) in 1984.
 She commenced study at the University of Melbourne the following year, and completed her Bachelor of Arts in 1988, returning in 1996 to undertake a postgraduate diploma in women's studies.